ashinga48/react-native-charminar/README.md

 ## Note

-This is initially forked from RNFirebase then added with basic needed libraries.
+- This is initially forked from RNFirebase then added with basic needed libraries.
+- Charminar icon took from (https://dribbble.com/vipintoshniwal) will be removed if not willing.